8 Cross-sectional Properties

 - The centroid of a rectangle is defined as the center point where all the diagonals intersect each other.

-- A centroid of a triangle is the point where the three medians of the triangle meet.
+- The centroid of a triangle is the point where the three medians of the triangle meet.

 Figure 8-2: The center of gravity of some basic geometrical shapes